MarkPcv/newsletters_via_django/README.md

-# Mailing Service using Django
+# Project «Mailing Service using Django»

-## Project Description
+## Description

 This project provides ability to create a basic mailing service for sending newsletters to the list of recipients.
 The service is developed via Django